-In the latest version you can also filter your calendar by Post State (draft, approved, etc.), Channel, Category tags, Post Creator, or choose to show only posts with attachments, or only posts with comments.
+In the latest version, you can also filter your calendar by Post State (draft, approved, etc.), Channel, Category tags, Post Creator, or choose to show only posts with attachments or only posts with comments.
 That's a big improvement and makes it so easy to find the content that you're looking for.

 #3 Audit Trails

-With different team members and a client being involved, things can get complicated.
+With different team members and a client involved, things can get complicated.
 Even with a planned content system and approval workflow things can go wrong.

 That's why being able to see who create certain content, who approved it and when it was posted is so important.

 ContentCal gives you a full audit trail so you can see all the different stages of managing the content.
 You can see all the tasks done by your team, who did it and when it happened.
-Not only can this help with problem-solving, it can help with efficiency audits and improving systems within your team.
+Not only can this help with problem-solving, but it can also help with efficiency audits and improving systems within your team.

 #4 Content Library